Mastering the Basics With Snowflake RBAC: Part IBy: Adam Nathan | March 23rd, 2021

 About the Author

-Adam Nathan is the Director of Enterprise Clients at CoEnterprise and leads our consultancy’s Snowflake practice.
+Adam Nathan is the Director of Sales Engineering at CoEnterprise and leads our consultancy’s Snowflake practice.
 With over two decades in data warehousing, business intelligence, and advanced analytics, he’s passionate about supporting clients in the adoption and growth of their Snowflake implementations.
-Outreach for Snowflake consulting support, thoughtful suggestions, and irate critiques on these posts are all welcome, in that order.
+Outreach for Snowflake RBAC consulting support, thoughtful suggestions, and irate critiques on these posts are all welcome, in that order.
 You can reach him at adam.nathan at-sign coenterprise.com.